raptorjs-legacy/rapido/README.md

 ```

 ## Configuration
-Rápido, and all of the commands, can be configured using a `rapido.json` file that can be loaded
+Rápido, and all of the commands, can be configured using `rapido.json` files that can be loaded
-from multiple locations and merged together.
-Rápido supports configuration overrides at the directory/project-level and
-at the user or system level using a simple configuration search path.
+from multiple locations.

 **Sample rapido.json config file:**
 ```javascript